Candace Beardsley, MSSW, LICSW

-Karen began her work as a Psychotherapist at Johns Hopkins’ Medical Center in Baltimore, Maryland where she also earned her Master’s Degree from Loyola University Maryland.
-She has also spent several years working in Johns Hopkins’ Partial Hospital program, and in their Outpatient Department offering individual and family therapy.
+Karen O’Hara, a dedicated psychotherapist whose journey began at Johns Hopkins' Medical Center in Baltimore, Maryland, where she not only earned her Master's Degree from Loyola University Maryland but also commenced her fulfilling career.
+With a wealth of experience, Karen devoted several years to Johns Hopkins' Partial Hospital program and their Outpatient Department, providing invaluable individual and family therapy services.

-A native Vermonter, Karen moved back to Vermont where she worked as a Clinician with youth for C.H.O.I.C.E.
-Academy before coming to Spruce Mountain.
-Karen is trained in EMDR (Eye Movement Desensitization Reprocessing), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and trauma interventions including Cognitive-Processing Therapy (CPT).
+Returning to her roots in Vermont, Karen continued her impactful work as a clinician with youth at C.H.O.I.C.E.
+Academy before joining the Spruce Mountain team in 2011.
+She brings with her a diverse skill set, being well-versed in EMDR (Eye Movement Desensitization Reprocessing), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and trauma interventions such as Cognitive-Processing Therapy (CPT).

 Jim came to Spruce with extensive experience working in mental health and developmental services.
 He earned his MSSW at the University of Wisconsin Madison in 2004, where he participated in a pilot program promoting independent living for individuals with intellectual disabilities.
 Jim brought the program to Vermont in 2006 and coordinated its implementation and development through the Howard Center in Burlington, VT, before coming to Spruce Mountain.

 When not in the office, Jim can be found on the soccer field, getting slivers in his wood shop, or trying to keep up with his two young boys.

 Ash Cummings, MS Candidate